Kate Moss: Public image

 Moss was voted 9th of Maxim's "50 Sexiest Women of 1999" and 22nd in FHM's "100 Sexiest Women of 1995".
 Arena named her sexiest woman in its 150th issue.
 She was on the November 1999 Millennium cover of American Vogue as one of the "Modern Muses".
 In March 2007, Moss won the Sexiest Woman NME Award.

 In 2012 she was included on MODELS.com's 'The Supers' list.

 While not officially confirmed by either, Noel Gallagher was speculated to have written the popular Oasis single "Sunday Morning Call" about her.
 The song reached number 4 in the UK and number 3 in Scotland.

-Moss has been the subject of portraits by artists such as Lucian Freud and Chuck Close.
-In 2005, a painting of Moss by Freud sold for £3.93 million at Christie's.
-Close has taken daguerreotypes of Moss, which he has also translated into Jacquard tapestry.
+Moss was the subject of an expressionist nude painting by artist Lucian Freud, who painted her in 2002 while she was pregnant.
+The work sold at Christie's in 2005 for £3.93 million.
+In 2007, Chuck Close created a portrait of her, translating daguerreotypes of Moss into Jacquard tapestry.
 In October 2010, she appeared on the cover of Bryan Ferry's album Olympia.
 The National Portrait Gallery, London maintains seven portraits of Moss among its collections, shot by photographers including Mario Testino, Corinne Day and Sølve Sundsbø.

 A £1.5m ($2.8m) 18 carat gold statue of Moss in 2008 was part of a British Museum exhibition.
 Entitled Siren, the 50 kg hollow statue was made by Marc Quinn, who described Moss as "the ideal beauty of the moment".
 The statue is said to be the largest gold statue to be created since the era of Ancient Egypt.

 Quinn had previously made a painted-bronze, life-size sculpture of Moss in a contorted yoga pose, titled Sphinx.